PEOPLE HAVE BEEN ASKING SOME QUESTIONS PLUS I HAVE SOME RESOURCE LINKS FOR YOU BELOW.

 National Wildlife is a magazine that has a very competitive annual photography contest.

 Outdoor Photographer magazine is a monthly magazine with a wide variety of articles and information for nature photographers as well as photo contests.
+They also offer a wealth of photography information on-line.

 LOCATIONS FOR WILDLIFE PHOTOGRAPHY